steveknoblock/Hatcheck-Go/docs/hatcheck.md

 All objects stashed today — use dateIndex
 All objects tagged #ideas stashed this week — intersect both results

-And later if you think of another useful projection — say an index by content size, or by which tags co-occur — you just add another index built from the same log.
+There are four built-in indexes: tag, date, name, and relation.
+Later, if you think of another useful projection, for example, an index by content size, or by which tags co-occur, you just add another index built from the same log.
 You don't change the log format or lose any history.
 This is essentially what a database does internally when you add an index to a table — it builds a separate data structure optimized for a specific query pattern.